Redz-CAiiF/fsharp_maze_game/README.md

 > │ ELEMENT NAME | │ START |
 > └──────────────┘ └───────┘
 > ```
-> some element with a field to increase od decrease some value, for example a field to increase or reduce the game map size
+> some element with a field to increase or decrease some value, for example a field to increase or reduce the game map size
 > ```F#
 > ┌──────────────┐ ┌─────┐┌────────┐┌─────┐
 > │ ELEMENT NAME | │  <  |│ NUMBER |│  >  |